appsody/website/content/docs/stacks/stack-structure.md

 The steps undertaken when the `appsody build` command is run are:

 * Appsody client extracts the contents of the stack into a local directory (by default `~/.appsody/extract`) along with the user application.
-* Appssody client then runs, effectively, a Docker build using the `Dockerfile` in the `project` directory of this extracted structure, resulting in a Docker image for the combined application.
+* Appsody client then runs, effectively, a Docker build using the `Dockerfile` in the `project` directory of this extracted structure, resulting in a Docker image for the combined application.

 The `Dockerfile` needs to build the dependencies for both the stack technology components as well as the user application, and set the entrypoint (or `CMD`) to an appropriate entrypoint for the user application.
 The appsody controller is not involved in the final application image.